Risk Dimensions and Data Sources

 3.6.
 Forced & Bonded Labour

-Risk definition: Forced labour refers to any work or service that individuals are compelled to perform against their will under threat of penalty.
+Forced labour refers to any work or service that individuals are compelled to perform against their will under threat of penalty.
 Bonded labour (or debt bondage) occurs when people are forced to work to repay a debt, often under unfair or exploitative conditions.
 Both are severe violations of fundamental human rights and may indicate systemic labour exploitation within a country.

-Data Source: Walk Free- Global Slavery Index, 2023 (link to the dataset).
+Walk Free- Global Slavery Index, 2023 (link to the dataset).

-- Less than 9 victims per 1,000 → Use datapoint as is
+Less than 9 victims per 1,000: Use the datapoint as reported

-- Between 9 and 23 victims per 1,000 → 9
+Between 9 and 23 victims per 1,000: Assign a score of 9

-- More than 23 victims per 1,000 → 10
+More than 23 victims per 1,000: Assign a score of 10

-Notes on the dataset: The GSI is one of the only globally comprehensive and regularly updated sources on forced labour and modern slavery.
+The GSI is one of the only globally comprehensive and regularly updated sources on forced labour and modern slavery.
 However, prevalence estimates depend on survey availability and vulnerability modelling, meaning levels of uncertainty can differ between countries.

 3.7.
 Working Poverty

-Risk Definition: Working poverty refers to the share of employed individuals whose income remains below the international extreme-poverty line, despite being employed.
+Working poverty refers to the share of employed individuals whose income remains below the international extreme-poverty line, despite being employed.
 The international poverty line is a threshold used to measure extreme poverty based on consumption or income levels.
 A person is considered in extreme poverty if their consumption or income level falls below the minimum level necessary to meet basic needs.
 High levels of working poverty indicate structural weaknesses in labour markets, limited access to decent work, and economic vulnerability among workers.

-Data Source: ILOSTAT’s working poverty rate dataset, 2025 (link to the dataset) – percentage of employed living below US$2.15PPP % - Annual
+ILOSTAT’s working poverty rate dataset, 2025 (link to the dataset) – percentage of employed living below US$2.15PPP % - Annual

-Notes on the dataset: Coverage includes more than 130 countries, though reporting years sometimes vary due to national data submission cycles.
+Coverage includes more than 130 countries, though reporting years sometimes vary due to national data submission cycles.
 The indicator captures income-based poverty only and does not reflect multidimensional poverty factors such as access to housing, health care, or social protection.

 3.8.
 Healthy & Safe Workplace

-Risk Definition: A healthy and safe workplace is one in which occupational risks are minimised and workers are protected from injuries, accidents, and work-related ill-health.
+A healthy and safe workplace is one in which occupational risks are minimised and workers are protected from injuries, accidents, and work-related ill-health.
 High levels of occupational injuries may indicate inadequate safety standards, insufficient training, weak enforcement of labour regulations, or hazardous working conditions.
 Healthy & safe workplaces focus on the following:

 - Promotion and maintenance of the highest degree of physical, mental, and social well-being of workers in all occupations.